 Q7: What measure has the Land Registry taken to ensure the accuracy of the data on the Land Register?

 A: The registration process has various internal control measures including internal checking mechanism on the computerised registration system and different tiers of manual checking.
-Besides, an enhanced e-memorial form was introduced in 2009.
-This new e-memorial form is embedded with functions such as selection lists of natures of instruments, consideration descriptions and capacities and spell check and the data entered in this form will be converted to a 2-dimensional barcode that can be read into our computer system for scrutiny and registration.
-This enhanced e-memorial form improves the efficiency and accuracy of updating the Land Register.
+Besides, the e-memorial form provided for free is embedded with functions such as auto-filling of address/undivided shares/lot no. and selection lists of natures of instruments, consideration descriptions and capacities and spell check, etc. The data entered in this form will be converted to a 2-dimensional barcode that can be read into our computer system for scrutiny and registration.
+This e-memorial form improves the efficiency and accuracy of updating the Land Register.

-Q8: What is the consequence if a document is not registered in the Land Registry?
+Q8: What is the consequence if an instrument is not registered in the Land Registry?

-A: The Land Registry only accepts documents which affect land for registration.
-Registration of a document affecting land gives it priority over unregistered documents and other documents registered after it, though does not give the document any validity it does not have.
-Documents which affect land but not registered will be void as against subsequent bona fide purchaser or mortgagee for valuable consideration.
+A: The Land Registry only accepts instruments which affect land for registration.
+Registration of an instrument affecting land gives it priority over unregistered instruments and other instruments registered after it, though does not give the instrument any validity it does not have.
+Instruments which affect land but not registered will lose priority and be void as against subsequent bona fide purchaser or mortgagee for valuable consideration.

 Q9: How to ensure the scanning quality of oversized plans?

-A: All images scanned by the contractor will be re-checked by the Land Registry's quality control staff.
+A: All images of oversized plans scanned by the contractor will be re-checked by the Land Registry's quality control staff.

 Q10: Why are withheld deeds also scanned?

-A: In order to provide search service of withheld deeds, which was available since 12 December 2002 according to Regulation 21(1)(aa) of the Land Registration Regulations, we have to scan the withheld deeds and store the images in our computer system.
+A: In order to provide search service of withheld deeds, which was available since 12 December 2002 according to Regulation 21(1)(aa) of the Land Registration Regulations (Cap.
+128A), we have to scan the withheld deeds and store the images in our computer system.

 Q11: After a withheld deed is clarified and re-submitted for registration, what is the registration date of the document?